TMJ Self Massage: What the Guides Don’t Tell You

 Optional self-care tools

-It’s designed to complement the ideas in this guide — not to replace hands-on self-massage or create another routine to follow.
+The set is designed to complement the ideas in this guide — not to replace hands-on self-massage or create another routine to follow.

 Do you need massage balls?